 The hacker has to get 4 values: TIME, DEV_PASS, KEY_SET, FILE_KEY - from one session.
 At the same time he should try the offline dictionary attack on PIN+PASS.
 Moreover, the 4 values provide access only to 1 single file.
 So practically, it is very difficult to perform such attack due to the key expiration period.

 The temporary nature of all parameters obliges the user to connect to server when necessary and prevents the malicious actions from the user side.
-The only possible scenario when the bad-willed or expired user wishes to prolong his old credentials is:
+The only possible scenario when the bad-willed (malicious) or expired user wishes to prolong his old credentials is:

 He has to steal the DEV_PASS and TIME synchronized with his credentials.